hsmgowtham/Poll-App/README.md

 Create user hsmgowtham with SUPERUSER;
 ALTER USER hsmgowtham WITH PASSWORD 'hsmgowtham';
 ```
-- create table for the polls app
+- create table for the polls app and grant permissions
 ```
 CREATE DATABASE poll_app
     WITH
     OWNER = hsmgowtham;
 GRANT ALL ON DATABASE otoo_db TO hsmgowtham;
 ```
-- Grant Per
+### Installed Apps to DB
 - To create db tables for the installed apps
 ```
 python manage.py migrate